 In some works from this period Murch used egg tempera (using the yolk of an egg in lieu of oil).
 The White Calf and The Aeroplane – show the influence of time spent studying in Europe.
 One can see the influence of Italian Primitives, the Pre-Raphaelites and Baroque Arcadians.
 They are very personal subjects.
 In The Aeroplane – Harvey is the model for the kneeling man and Murch’s cousin Aileen Cripps modelled for the woman.
-The domestic scene is set in the backyard of Arthur’s grandfather in Croydon; the gaze of the adults are drawn skyward by the sound of an unseen aeroplane while the child is busy feeding geese.
+The domestic scene is set in the backyard of Arthur’s grandfather in Croydon; the gazes of the adults are drawn skyward by the sound of an unseen aeroplane while the child is busy feeding geese.

 The Aeroplane 1929-30